andgineer/sorokin.engineer/posts/en/_posts/2021-08-25-github-actions-release-pypi-python-package.md

 example to upgrage dependencies.
 On the next run `activate.sh` will recreate it.

-[activate.sh](https://github.com/andgineer/aios3/blob/master/activate.sh) also install your package in dev mode `pip install -e .` so you can import from it.
+[activate.sh](https://github.com/andgineer/aios3/blob/master/activate.sh) also install your package in dev mode `pip install -e .` so what you import would be the lastes version in your source code.

 If you use the same [requirements.txt](https://github.com/andgineer/aios3/blob/master/requirements.txt) as I do you can leave this file intact.